 Most national fellowship foundations ask candidates to write a Personal Statement as part of the application.
-While this statement gives each applicant a welcome opportunity to distinguish herself as a candidate, the prospect of writing it can seem daunting.
+While this statement gives each applicant a welcome opportunity to distinguish themselves as a candidate, the prospect of writing it can seem daunting.
 In college, students become adept at many kinds of writing – explaining scientific processes in lab reports; summarizing secondary literature; analyzing viewpoints; discussing the merits of a work of art; and arguing and supporting a thesis – but the purpose of this kind of statement, and the process of preparing to write it, are different.

 In a personal statement, you are being asked to describe what drives you intellectually and personally.
 To do this, you must spend time in reflection – carefully considering your past choices, current activities, and future goals.
 Listed below are some questions designed to help you do this.
 You might consider spending some time each summer or between semesters reviewing these questions and recording your responses.
 Consider these questions in any order you like, choosing the categories that appeal to you most first.
 Once you’ve answered the questions, look for threads – connections between your experiences, strengths, influences, and goals.
 By the time you need to write a personal statement, you will have plenty of material from which you can draw to address the specific statement prompt the foundation provides.

 - What writers and which particular articles in your field of study have had the greatest influence on the development of your thought?